-Reducing dog car anxiety can help with motion sickness too. other things that can stop Fido throwing up include leaving the window open at all times, for fresh air to circulate, if they are in the boot of the car make sure it can reach them.
+Reducing dog car anxiety can help with motion sickness too. other things that can stop puppies from throwing up include leaving the window open at all times, for fresh air to circulate, if they are in the boot of the car make sure it can reach them.

-Travelling in the front seat can also reduce motion sickness but do be aware the airbag can pose a serious threat to your dog if you have a car accident so always make sure its disabled if Fido like to ride shotgun.
+Travelling in the front seat can also reduce motion sickness but do be aware the airbag can pose a serious threat to your dog if you have a car accident so always make sure its disabled if Fido likes to ride shotgun.

 - Dimenhydrinate – This can help treat nausea on a car trip and has no sedative

-Should You Use Sedatives for Dog Car Travel?
+Should You Use Sedatives for Travel Anxiety?

-It is always best to discuss with your vet before giving your pooch any over the counter medication although there are times when it might be beneficial.
+It is always best to discuss with your vet before giving your pooch any over the counter anti-anxiety medication for a car journey, although there are times when it might be beneficial.

-Take items your pet loves along like their favourite toy and always make sure they are securely fastened in.
+Take items your dog loves along like their favourite toy to calm and focus your dog and always make sure they are securely fastened in.